F-1 Firearms Rocket Pop BDRX-15

 From order intake to delivery, nothing at F-1 resembles an assembly line.
 Each gun begins as blocks of Billet aluminum and is subsequently precision machined into an upper receiver, lower receiver, and handguard.
 After these aggressively skeletonized components leave F-1’s machining process, hours of tumbling and hand deburring of remaining imperfections follow.
 Once smooth, F-1 Firearms adds matching grips and foregrips to their rifles.
 From there, it is off to F-1’s closely-guarded, secret anodizing process.
 I’m not quite sure what takes place, but when coating work is complete, the finished product is definitely one commanding of a $3G drop.
 Like they say, there is just something sexy when a little is left to the imagination… and whatever that is, F-1 nails it.
 To wrap up the production process, accents like a color-coordinated paracord grip wrap and anodized controls complete F-1 Firearm’s stylized touches.
 Simply put, F-1 rigs are the epitome of bespoke weaponry.

-Like a hot date, trigger time with the Rocket Pop was also a treat.
+Like a hot date, trigger time with the F-1 Firearms Rocket Pop BDRX-15 was also a treat.
 Let’s just say, an F-1 rifle is a lady on the street but a freak at the range.
 Rounds made their charge at the drop of HIPERFIRE’s finely tuned trigger and resulted in the kind of tight groups a seasoned shooter doesn’t forget.
 Even better, the Rocket Pop flawlessly cycled mag-dump after mag-dump of Winchester’s 55-grain 5.56 ammo.

 Shifting my pew-pew party to a nearby shooting lane lined with 2-MOA steel targets, I hammered out an increasingly fast and effective balance of speed and precision due in part to F-1’s Dragon Slay-AR muzzle brake’s efficient mitigation of both recoil impulse and muzzle rise.
 The F-1 fun continued over at the competitive shooting course.
-At just six and a half pounds, the Rocket Pop was a pleasure to carry as I ran from position to position and shot my way through a number of practice stages, including an array of challenging obstacles and barricades.
+At just six and a half pounds, the F-1 Firearms Rocket Pop BDRX-15 was a pleasure to carry as I ran from position to position and shot my way through a number of practice stages, including an array of challenging obstacles and barricades.

 My final thoughts?
 If looks and performance turn you on, look no further.